 You need to focus on your emotions and draw them onto paper without thinking.
 Just let them all out!
 This method can help you to release the emotions that you are holding inside.
 Do you want your mind to become clearer?
 Try and see for yourself how it works.

 I am absolutely sure that we all have some kind of talent.
 Once upon a time, I read somewhere, that each person has about seven different talents.
 Isn’t it great?
 We all are talented.

-People usually say that they can’t draw because they don’t have a talent.
+People usually say that they can’t draw because they don’t have talent.
 Why did people draw when they were kids?
 So at that time, they had a talent, but when they became adults, it was lost.
 It is a little bit strange.
 Right?

 You all have a talent and even if you think that you don’t have it.
 In fact, it doesn’t matter.
 Drawing for stress relief isn’t about that, and it can help you to reduce stress using your creativity.

-A study shows that even if you are not good at drawing or other creative activity, making art reduces stress.
+A study shows that even if you are not good at drawing or other creative activities, making art reduces stress.
 You don’t need to be an artist to draw, and this activity can help you in many ways.

 In fact, I don’t think that I have a talent.
 But it doesn’t matter because I enjoy what I do.
 You should too.